Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease

-The pursuit of blood-based protein biomarkers for AD is increasingly seen as a promising avenue for improving early AD diagnosis and treatment.
-Blood tests offer a cost-effective, minimally invasive, and easily accessible solution for AD detection \cite{Hampel2023}.
-Blood tests can detect molecular changes indicative of AD pathology, including abnormal levels of different biomarkers, even before clinical symptoms manifest.
-Biomarkers can provide insights into the biochemical processes underlying AD, contributing to a better understanding of the disease's pathogenesis \cite{Hampel2023}.
+The current gold standard for AD diagnosis is medical structural imaging, which focuses on the identification of abnormal formations inside the brain and thus has a significant risk of missing early AD diagnosis~\cite{l21}.
+Moreover, these methods do not capture possible risk factors or potential drug targets associated with AD.
+This is potentially harmful as research evidence points to racial disparities in AD diagnosis and identifying biological risk factors as intrinsically linked with early AD diagnosis for effective management of these disease conditions~\cite{ahs}.
+Hence, identifying blood-based protein biomarkers for AD is increasingly seen as a promising avenue to accelerate early diagnosis and treatment of AD.
+Blood tests offer a cost-effective, minimally invasive, and easily accessible solution for AD detection, and can detect molecular changes indicative of AD pathology, including abnormal levels of different biomarkers, even before clinical symptoms manifest.
+Biomarkers can provide insight into the biochemical processes contributing to AD pathogenesis~\cite{Hampel2023}.
 This knowledge is invaluable for the development of targeted therapies.
-As the field advances, the combination of various biomarkers might allow for the identification of disease subtypes and personalized treatment approaches, addressing the heterogeneity of AD more effectively than current methods.
+The combination of various biomarkers might allow the identification of disease subtypes and personalized treatment approaches, addressing the heterogeneity of AD more effectively than current methods.

-To this end, we systematically design BRAIN: \textbf{\underline{B}}iomarker \textbf{\underline{R}}epresentation, \underline{\textbf{A}}nalysis and \textbf{\underline{I}}nterpretation \textbf{\underline{N}}etwork that provides holistic insights into biomarker discovery from multiple machine learning models.
-It is tailored to robustly handle the complexity of biomarker identification by considering a diverse range of $K$ machine learning models, each optimizing different objectives and varying in complexity.
+To this end, we systematically designed BRAIN: \textbf{\underline{B}}iomarker \textbf{\underline{R}}epresentation, \underline{\textbf{A}}nalysis and \textbf{\underline{I}}nterpretation \textbf{\underline{N}}etwork that provides holistic insights into biomarker discovery from multiple machine learning (ML) models.
+It is tailored to robustly handle the complexity of biomarker identification considering a diverse range of $K$ ML models, each optimizing different objectives and varying in complexity.
 As shown in Figure \ref{fig:framework}, the process begins with training these multiple ML models in a bootstrapped fashion, enhancing robustness.
 Once trained, importance scores are assigned to features using SHapley Additive exPlanations (SHAP) analysis~\cite{shap}.
 In the next step, BRAIN aggregates these importance scores assigned to each biomarker across the ensemble of models.
 This aggregation helps identify a wide pool of critical biomarkers, encompassing those deemed significant across diverse models \cite{Hampel2023-personalizedmed}.